-Hormonal imbalances during pregnancy are more commonly associated with morning sickness and mood swings, but their affects on your eyesight are just as disruptive.
+Hormonal imbalances during pregnancy are more commonly associated with morning sickness and mood swings.
+But they also have a significant — albeit not so disruptive — effect on your vision.

-While pregnant, many experience a reduction in their visual acuteness, tipping themselves and their prescriptions off balance.
-This often comes in the form of myopia or nearsightedness, causing blurry vision over a distance, but can also be a shift to hyperopia or farsightedness.
+During pregnancy, many women experience a reduction in their visual acuteness, tipping their prescriptions off balance.
+This often comes in the form of myopia or short-sightedness, causing blurry vision over a distance.
+But it can also be a shift to hyperopia or long-sightedness.

-That’s not all.
-As if carrying a person-to-be wasn’t enough, hormone imbalances are also known to cause dry eyes.
-That means, along with the subtle changes in your prescription, that Laser Eye Surgery is off the cards until your vision is once again stable.
+As if an unprecedented change to your vision wasn’t enough to deal with, hormone imbalances have also been known to cause dry eyes.
+All of this means that Laser Eye Surgery is pretty much off the cards until at least a few months after nursing when vision is once again stable.

 When your eyes are still changing

-If you’re over 18 and your eyes have been stable for at least a year, you should have no problem with having the procedure.
-Bring your current glasses or contact lenses along to a consultation to confirm you’re ready for treatment.
+Luckily, our hormones and body do balance out over time.
+So, if you’re over 18 and your vision has been stable for over a year, you should have no problem with having the procedure.
+Simply bring your current glasses or contact lens prescription along to a consultation to confirm you’re ready for treatment.